runtime-enforcement/whyenf/README.md

 File [src/checker.ml](src/checker.ml) corresponds to the code extracted from the Isabelle formalization.

-Alternatively, you can extract the code using the command:
+Alternatively, you can extract the code on your local machine using the command:

 ```
-$ Isabelle build -vd thys -eD code
+$ isabelle build -vd thys -eD code
 ```

+from inside the [formalization/](formalization/) folder.

 ### Syntax